poop-hub/Coursera_Capstone/Capstone Report.md

 - Discount Store,
 - Coffee Shop,
 - Grocery Store,
-- Ice Cream Store,
+- Ice Cream Shop,
-- Mobile Phone Store,
+- Mobile Phone Shop,
-- Donut Store
+- Donut Shop

 Indirectly, it can be argued that these stores are popular with city residents.
 Therefore, opening one of these stores can be successful.
 There are two options: expanding the existing network of such stores or creating a new one.